| | | |

 four butterflied chicken breasts seasoned with salt, pepper, garlic and onion powders on a parchment lined baking sheet with goat cheese and sun-dried tomatoes in the background.

-While the chicken is grilling, melt two Tablespoons of butter in a large skillet.
+While the chicken is grilling, melt two tablespoons of butter in a large skillet.
 Add the onion and cook until softened.
 Add the garlic and cook for one additional minute.

 diced onion cooking in olive oil in a skillet.